jtownson/swakka/readme.md

     import shapeless.syntax.singleton._
     import shapeless.{::, HNil}

-    // This curious construct is the simplest way to declare the static type of a SecurityDefinition
+    // If you wish, you can make the SecurityDefinitions type explicit using this somewhat curious construct.
-    // Usually, the Scala compiler can infer it for you but making it explicit gives really good readability.
-Other
-    // devs looking at your code can see the API security at a glance. type SecurityDefinitions = Record.`'petstore_auth -> Oauth2ImplicitSecurity, 'api_key -> ApiKeyInHeaderSecurity`.T
+    // Usually, the Scala compiler can infer it for you but making it explicit gives really good readability. type SecurityDefinitions = Record.`'petstore_auth -> Oauth2ImplicitSecurity, 'api_key -> ApiKeyInHeaderSecurity`.T

     // Create a shapeless record for the security schemes